samyak1409/django/README.md

 *We'll be using the same builtin class-based views from `auth_views`, like we did for login, logout.*
 <br>
-*Note: The names of these class views are pretty stupid (I wonder which stupid wrote it.), take care while using them.*
+*Note: The names of these class views are pretty stupid (I wonder which stupid wrote them.), take care while using them.*
 <br>
 **Note: Pattern names for routes containing these views need to be exactly what django expects them to be.**